qanatch/demo-eshop-testing/README.md

 *This repository demonstrates a structured, end-to-end approach to manual software testing — from requirement analysis and documentation to defect reporting.*

 ---
+### ⚠️ Disclaimer

+This repository is shared **for portfolio and educational purposes only**.
+All documents, test cases, and reports are original work created by **Natalia Chernenkaya**.
+Unauthorized copying, redistribution, or commercial use of this content is not permitted.
+If you would like to reference this project or request access to additional materials,
+please contact me directly via [LinkedIn](https://www.linkedin.com/in/natalia-chernenkaya).

+> 🇨🇿 Tento projekt je sdílen pouze pro účely portfolia a vzdělávání.
+> Kopírování nebo další šíření obsahu bez souhlasu autora není povoleno.
+---

 ## 🇨🇿 Demo E-Shop – Testovací dokumentace